 Players arriving late – A player arriving after the batting order has turned over must be placed at the bottom of the order.
-Unless the late arriving player is a missing women and then she is placed in the female spot in the order Late arriving players cannot enter the game while their team is on the field.
-Late arriving players must be announced to the umpire and the opposing team.
+Unless the late-arriving player is a missing woman and then she is placed in the female spot in the order.
+Late-arriving players must be announced to the umpire and the opposing team.

 Players leaving early – A male player who cannot bat (injury, or has left the premises) in their designated spot is not penalized.
 That spot in the order is simply skipped.
 If a female player leaves early, her spot in the order is considered a Ghost out.
-If she leaves before the 3rd inning a 2 run penalty will be awarded to the opposing team.
 Players who have been ejected from the game will be considered an out in the batting order.
-A forfeit will be declared if a team is left with less than 7 players.
+A forfeit will be declared if a team is left with fewer than 7 players.

 Official game – A regular season game will be considered official after 4 full innings of play, or 3 ½ innings if the home team is ahead.
 Playoff games are only considered official after seven full innings or if the mercy rule is triggered.

-Run Limit for 55 min leagues only. – For innings 1 through 5, teams will be limited to scoring no more than 6 runs per turn at bat.
+Run Limit for 55 min leagues only. – For innings 1 through 4, teams will be limited to scoring no more than 6 runs per turn at bat.
 Once a team has scored 6 runs their turn at bat will be considered over.
-For innings 6 and 7 teams will have no limit on the amount of runs they can score.
+For innings 5 through 7 teams will have no limit on the number of runs they can score.

-Mercy Rule – If one team leads by 20 or more runs after the 4th inning (3 1/2 if the home team is ahead), 15 runs or more after the 5th inning (4 1/2 if the home team is ahead) or 12 runs or more after the 6th inning (5 1/2 if the home team is ahead) the game will be considered over.
+Mercy Rule – If one team leads by 15 runs or more after the 5th inning (4 1/2 if the home team is ahead), or 12 runs or more after the 6th inning (5 1/2 if the home team is ahead) the game will be considered over.
 The mercy rule is in effect during playoff games.

-Game Balls – New game balls provided with team registration.
-For playoffs every attempt will be made to provide new game balls but used balls are acceptable for game play
+Game Balls – New game balls are provided with team registration.
+For playoffs, every attempt will be made to provide new game balls but used balls are acceptable for game play

 Count – All batters start with a 1-1 count.